-Note: this is NOT a complete list, and is meant to serve as a guide.
+Note: this is NOT a complete list is meant to serve as a guide.
 If you are not completely sure, it is best to contact the company directly and consult with your healthcare provider.

 Whole fruits and vegetables are naturally gluten free.
 When purchasing any processed and packaged varieties, you will need to check the labels based on the information above, particularly if there are added sauces or flavorings.

 Your basic plain dairy products are naturally gluten free.
-When purchasing any flavored varieties, you will need to check the labels for the phrases listed above to be sure no gluten-containing ingredients have been added.
+When purchasing any flavored varieties, check the labels for the phrases listed above to be sure no gluten-containing ingredients were added.

 Plant- and animal-based proteins are naturally gluten free food, so choosing fresh varieties will be safe.
 Potential issues may arise with meats packaged with flavoring, marinades, or sauces that contain gluten, or from the sauces served with these proteins.
 And processed meat may contain gluten in their fillers.